harveybc/don/README.md

 ﻿![SINGULARITY](/logo.png)
-### Decentralized Architecture for Evolutionary Computation
+# Decentralized Architecture for Evolutionary Computation

-<b>Singularity</b> is blockchain-based decentralized network for optimization of mathematical model parameters using <a href="https://en.wikipedia.org/wiki/Evolutionary_computation">Evolutionary Computation</a> algorithms, allowing the use of the computational power of several computers to perform optimization and the use of the pre-optimized models from external applications by connecting to the Webtorrent network where optimization payloads are shared.
+<b>Singularity</b> is a blockchain-based decentralized network for optimization of mathematical model parameters using <a href="https://en.wikipedia.org/wiki/Evolutionary_computation">Evolutionary Computation</a> algorithms, allowing the use of the computational power of several computers to perform optimization and the use of the pre-optimized models from external applications by connecting to the Webtorrent network where optimization payloads are shared.

-### Optimization Framework
+## Optimization Framework

 To intuitively manage the decentralized optimization process, some components were identified with the following definitions:
 <ul>